-Becker County Economic Development Authority's response to the management practices finding identified in our audit has been included in the Schedule of Findings and Recommendations.
+Becker County Economic Development Authority's response to the management practices finding identified in our audit is described in the Corrective Action Plan.
 The EDA's response was not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on it.